 An identifier assigned to each EV allows the SC operating on the V2G channel to compile complete data relevant to it.
 To obtain data from the EV during the energy input and consumption phases within the grid, querying the charging station is a successful method.
 The data collected from the charging station through the Charging Station Management System (CSMS) is then transmitted to the BLORIN blockchain platform through the SC for validation.
 The SC for V2G is engineered to run the logic and scenarios for Frequency Response Reserve (FFR) event monitoring.
-The initial phase involves monitoring the Gear parameter of the vehicle, which determines whether the vehicle is parked (Gear = 0), stationary (Gear = 1), or moving (Gear > 1).
-When the vehicle is parked, the Plug State parameter allows checking the connection status to the charging station (Plug State = 2 for connected, Plug State = 0 for disconnected).
+The initial phase involves monitoring the Gear parameter of the vehicle, which determines whether the vehicle is parked (Gear=0), stationary (Gear=1), or moving (Gear¿1).
+When the vehicle is parked, the Plug State parameter allows checking the connection status to the charging station (Plug State=2 for connected, Plug State=0 for disconnected).
 During connection, various parameters such as battery temperature, ambient temperature, changes in the vehicle charge profile, battery health status (SoH), and voltage applied to the battery pack cells are monitored.
 These parameters help determine whether the vehicle battery is under stress or aging.
-While the vehicle is connected to the charging station, the direction of energy flow (injected or consumption) determines if the vehicle is participating in an overfrequency or under-frequency event.
+While the vehicle is participating in an over-frequency or under-frequency event.
 This data is continuously recorded in the dedicated V2G channel, facilitating comprehensive tracking of all events affecting the vehicle and accounting for the duration spent in each state.
 Additionally, this information is utilized by the SC to compute user remuneration resulting from participation in regulation activities.